MrDanielHarka/note-app/docs/project/documentation.md

 Jozsef and Daniel assigned the tasks between each other.
 Jozsef took responsibility for the desktop app and the database creating, while Daniel was doing the web app's frontend and backend part.

-They communicated over Microsoft Teams, Discord, Facebook/Messenger, email, phone and in person when they had the opportunity to meet and shared documents over Git/GitHub and Microsoft Onedrive.
+They communicated over Microsoft Teams, Discord, Facebook/Messenger, email, phone and in person when they had the opportunity to meet and shared documents over Git/GitHub and Microsoft OneDrive.

 Plans were made in Microsoft Lists and Google Sheets and those were followed more or less, to be able to finish the project on time.
 Jozsef and Daniel are both hard working, so completing the tasks in time did not seem to be a problem, even though they did encounter quite a few challenges and difficulties.